Halcy0nic/SignalSift/README.md

 If SignalSift is not properly loading your kismet file on Linux/MacOS, make sure your current user is the owner of the file.

-To change the ownership of files from root to your user account on Ubuntu, you can use the chown command with sudo privileges.
+To change the ownership of files from root to your user account on Linux/MacOS, you can use the chown command with sudo privileges.
 Here's how to do it:

 Open a terminal on your system.
 Use the following command to change ownership of the Kismet db: